Mayfield West

 What is the weighted average housing cost based on tenure mix in the suburb of Mayfield West?

-Based on the area's tenure composition, the weighted average monthly housing cost is approximately $1,295.
+Given the tenure profile of the area, the weighted average monthly housing cost is approximately $1,295.
 This accounts for outright owners paying no housing costs, mortgage holders paying $1,844/month, and renters paying $1,602/month.

 How affordable is housing in the suburb of Mayfield West relative to local incomes?